rcazzara/seldovia/_people/Rafferty_Anna.md

 Annie worked hard her whole life giving her best at all that was thrown at her.
 She was honest, positive, stubborn, and full of joy.
 She made life a happier place for all who knew her.

-Her husband, Bob Rafferty, passed away in Seldovia, just three weeks after her.  her children Theresa (Brian) Naugle of Montana and Kenny (Kara) Wybenga of Washington.
-Numerous grand and great grandchildren.
+Her husband, Bob Rafferty, passed away in Seldovia, just three weeks after her.
+Her children are Theresa (Brian) Naugle of Montana and Kenny (Kara) Wybenga of Washington, and there are numerous grand and great grandchildren.